The Employees’ Provident Fund (EPF), also known as PF (Provident Fund), is a mandatory scheme for all the employees of an eligible organisations.

 - Aadhaar number must be linked and verified with UAN

 - The bank account where you want to receive the amount must be the same as the bank account registered with your Aadhaar

 - In case of any changes or modifications, you can complete the eKYC process and update your details before you submit a claim

-How to withdraw your PF savings with UAN?
+How to Withdraw PF Amount with UAN?

 You can easily withdraw your PF online through your UAN by visiting the EPFO e-SEWA portal.
 Here are the steps you need to follow:

 - Log in to the portal – Visit the EPFO e-SEWA portal, log in using your UAN and password, and enter the captcha code.
 In case you have forgotten your password, you can reset it via an OTP sent to your registered mobile number.

 - Visit the online claims section – When you’ve logged in, you can look for ‘claim (Form-31, 19, 10C & 10D)’ in the ‘online services’ section.

 - Enter bank account details – Once this section opens, you will be required to enter the correct bank account number (seeded with UAN) as a verification process.